Kimi-Arthur/KifaNet/src/Kifa.Api.Files/KifaFile.Add.md

-# KifaFile.Add()
+# `KifaFile.Add()`

 This method adds a `KifaFile` (a concrete file instance) as a `Location` of a `FileInformation` object.

 ## Arguments

-- `shouldCheckKnown`: whether the file instance should be recheck if it's already in the system.
+- `shouldCheckKnown`: whether the file instance should be rechecked if it's already in the system.
     - `null` (default): only a quick check (only `Size` is verified, which will make sure the file actually exists) is done.
     - `true`: should always be checked.